 Thru: An Ideal BYOD Solution for Enterprises

-What enterprises need in order to solve these challenges are mobile technologies that guarantee the security of company data and give employees free rein to work from anywhere, or any device.
+What enterprises need in order to solve these challenges are mobile technologies that guarantee the security of company data and give employees free rein to work from anywhere and on any device.

-Thru’s enterprise file sharing and collaboration solution is a pivotal example of a secure BYOD solution.
-With Thru, employees can sync and share files with any corporate-issued or employee-owned device while giving IT departments complete visibility and control of user actions.
-To help enterprises with the challenges of malware, consumer file storage and lost or stolen devices, Thru’s secure file sharing solution ensures complete end to end protection with antivirus scanning, comprehensive encryption and remote wipe functionality.
+The Thru Platform is a pivotal example of a secure BYOD solution.
+With Thru, employees can exchange, sync and share files with any corporate-issued or employee-owned device while giving IT departments complete visibility and control of user actions.
+To help enterprises with the challenges of malware, consumer file storage and lost or stolen devices, Thru’s secure file sharing solution ensures complete end-to-end protection with antivirus scanning, comprehensive encryption and remote wipe functionality.

 Largely influenced by the iPhone’s popularity, the mobile workforce today is still growing with momentous acceleration.
 CIOs and IT Directors must evaluate the BYOD needs of their organization and evaluate the best solutions like Thru that ensure the most secure BYOD policy as possible.